MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 ### WidgetPayload object

-When creating or updating a Widget instance, the service worker must send the data necessary to populate the Widget.
-This data is called the payload, it includes template- and content-related data and contains the following properties:
+When creating or updating a Widget instance, the service worker must send the data that's necessary to populate the Widget.
+This data is called the _payload_.
+The payload includes template-related data and content-related data.
+The `WidgetPayload` object contains the following properties:

 * `template`: The name of the template to use.
 * `data`: The data to use with the Widget template, as a `String`.
 This data can be stringified JSON data.